T3tsuo/PokemonUI/README.md

 * Press the gear icon in the app, press Add under Gmail Notify and input email address and correlated app password (only needs to be ran once)

 ## Delete:
-* To delete, just look for the corresponding 'email.dat' and 'mail_password.dat' files in the games' directory.
+* To delete, just press the gear icon in the app, and press Remove under Gmail Notify.

 # Jump to specific Script:
 * [Farming Everstones](#farming-everstones)